zendeim/Webserv/docs/README.md

 	}
 }
 ```

+## Interesting stuff
+### Fixed-size per-connection buffers
+Each connection gets exactly 16KB of data, of which only 64 bytes are used for metadata.
+The memory layout is carefully crafted with unions so that distinct states reuse the same memory rather than requiring space for every possible state simultaneously.
+For example, a connection generally has two 8KB buffers for streaming, but during request parsing it switches to a 16KB single buffer interpretation

+### Memory Pools with Hierarchical Bitmap Indexing
+Connections are indexed with two bitmaps, so that searching the pool takes like 4 assembly instructions.

+### Compressed Spans for Locations
+Each location has about 6 string views, which ordinarily would consume at least 96 bytes with ptr + usize length.
+The compressed spans pack their strings relative to themselves, so each view consumes 4 bytes of memory, bringing the total down from 96 to 24 bytes.
+This is a per-location reduction, so if one server has 10 locations, that's 720 bytes saved, making it way more likely that they remain in hot in cache.

+### Zero-copy CGI forks
+Most CGI environment variables are given to the child process directly from the buffer, with the QUERY_NAME= prepended inplace avoid the creation of a separate copy.
+Additionally, extra care went in to avoid writes after fork, so that no Copy on Writes (CoWs) are triggered;

+### O(1) HTTP Status indexing
+Probably the dumbest optimization relative to time spent versus performance gained, but using a tiny lookup-table, I avoid branchy code and get an extremely fast and lean indexing for the HTTP statuses.

+### SIMD SSE/AVX primitives and Sentinel-based parsing
+Most matching operations are done with SIMD.
+For example, my strcasecmp matching "keep-alive" makes it so all bytes are made upper-case and compared simultaneously
+Other matches also

+I have also implemented a QMEMCHR that uses SSE/AVX intrinsics.
+Why not just use LIBC's MEMCHR I hear you ask?
+Well..
+I don't have a good enough answer.
+BUT!
+It is competitive to LIBC's implementation, something like 20% slower when not inlined, and faster when it is
+The advantage of having my own implementation is that it can be inlined, and that is huge for some scenarios.

+Definitely not worth the headache though, especially when having to deal with functions whose names should constitute a war crime (_mm512_maskz_gf2p8affineinv_epi64_epi8)

+### ASCII Lookup-Table
+This table ended up being so nice to use, because the way it encodes information lets it be multipurpose.
+A normal ascii lut normally does one of these things, not all of them together:
+1) Determine is hex, is alpha numeric, is identifier, is valid rfc, is valid url, is html escape with one check
+2) Encode alphanumerics into a 0-35 range (useful to convert ASCII HEX to number)
+3) Encode escape HTMLs and URLs into a linear range, so it can be indexed with another lookup-table
+4) More stuff but I'm tired of searching the project (TODO: write better documentation)
+This increases the chance the table stays hot in L1 cache

+### Rapid-fire cool stuff
+* CGI Children are reaped asynchronously
+* Configuration parsing reuses the connection pool's memory

 ## Glossary
 ### SIMD (Single Input Multiple Data)
 	Refers to instructions that process multiple data at once.